 Located to the east of softball fields.
 The soccer complex is the home of the Winterset Area Soccer Club (WASC) Program.
 Amenities include: 9 acres of multiple fields, irrigation, drainage and a large parking lot.
 Recent improvements include a new shelter house and expanded area (adjacent to dog park) for the younger ages.
 The WASC coordinates a very popular spring and fall youth soccer program including a summer camp and tournament.

 Located on 517 East Lane Street.
 Facilities include: open shelter, play equipment, basketball court, small open grass area and off-street parking.

 Carver Memorial Park

-Located next to the Fire Station on East Court.
+Located next to the Fire Station on E. Court.
 Dedicated in 1988, this small park is a tribute to the memory and ideas of George Washington Carver.
-Stop in to see the large mural installed in 2014 to honor the 150th anniversary of Dr. Carver’s birth.
+A large mural was installed in 2014 to honor the 150th anniversary of Dr. Carver’s birth.
 The mural, of hand-made ceramic tiles, is named “DREAM BIG DREAMS”.
 This public art project was a collaboration of local students, area educators/professionals, volunteers, and donors.
 The mural honors Carver’s love for education, art, nature and his dream to make a better world.